 FHA Loan After Bankruptcy Mortgage Guidelines On Home Purchases

 Both Chapter 7 Bankruptcy and Chapter 13 Bankruptcy give consumers a fresh start in life either by getting their debts discharged or by reorganizing their debts into a repayment plan which they can afford and not be overwhelmed with the court’s approval.
+Those who do not have little to no assets and not enough or no income can qualify for a Chapter 7 Bankruptcy which enables them to completely wipe out their debts.
+Filers can start their life over again with no worries of debt collectors, wage garnishments, or their bank accounts being frozen.

 Chapter 13 Bankruptcy Repayment Plans